anapsix/dynamicinfradays/user/pages/01.home/_event/showcase.md

 The community container and dynamic infrastructure (un)conference comes to Boston.

-##### Are you thinking: What's it like running Docker, Mesos, etc. in production?
-What's the technical story behind containers?
-How do I go from Container 101 to doing this 'for real'?
-Where do the experts see this technology going?
+##### Curious about what it's like to run Docker, Mesos, etc. in production?
+What the technical story is behind containers?
+How to go from Container 101 to doing this 'for real'?
+Where the experts see this technology going?
+And more..?

 ##### Learn, share experiences, get hands-on, and have fun at ContainerDays Boston!